BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 For number of neurons, [256, 256, 32, 1] and [512, 512, 32, 1] would be ideal for this model.

 ![Alt text](https://github.com/BenjiKCF/Neural-Network-with-Financial-Time-Series-Data/blob/master/neurons.png)

-# How to use it:
-The main file should be named as "LSTM_Stock_prediction-date.ipynb" Run this jupyter notebook with all prerequisite installed.

 # Update:
 26/03/2017 First update